 What Limbaugh falsely described as “trying to convince lesbians to become farmers” is in fact an “opportunity” as Hayes describes it above, made possible by the U.S. Department of Agriculture’s partnership with the National Center for Lesbian Rights to promote rural pride.

-The Daily Dot’s Mary Emily O’Hara tackled the situation with a little bit of humor, “The Daily Dot was not able to find the sign-up sheet for lesbian farm money, but we plant to keep looking – and as soon as Obama gives the orders, we plan to retire to the blue hills of Kentucky with our lesbian hay-bailing militia in tow.”
+The Daily Dot’s Mary Emily O’Hara tackled the situation with a little bit of humor back in 2016, stating, “The Daily Dot was not able to find the sign-up sheet for lesbian farm money, but we plant to keep looking – and as soon as Obama gives the orders, we plan to retire to the blue hills of Kentucky with our lesbian hay-bailing militia in tow.”

-But the most hilarious part about all this nonsense, in my opinion, is that last month, Limbaugh blamed liberals for spreading fake news and called it a “fundamental problem.”
+But the most hilarious part about all this nonsense, in my opinion, was when Limbaugh blamed liberals for spreading fake news and called it a “fundamental problem.”

-“The fake news is the everyday news,” he said on his radio show recently.
+“The fake news is the everyday news,” he said on his radio show.
 “They just make it up.”